-The UE can and the IMS core network must support the procedures in 3GPP TS 24.605 [21] for subscription to conference state events.
-The SUBSCRIBE to conference state events must be sent outside the INVITE dialog between the UE and the conference server.
-The IMS core network can support all, or a subset of the elements and attributes in IETF RFC 4575 [61].
+To ensure compatibility with UEs compliant with older versions of this specification the IMS core network must support SUBSCRIBE requests received within an INVITE dialog.
+The IMS core network can support all, or a subset of the elements and attributes specified in IETF RFC 4575 [61].
 As a minimum, the IMS core network must support the following elements and attributes: